Paul and Timothy, bond-servants of Christ Jesus,

 For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus.

 (a) I am confident.
-There are more than 130 scriptures guaranteeing the eternal security of the believer, and this is one of the best.
 You can be confident that the good work Jesus began in you, he will see through to completion.
+He will bring you safely to his heavenly kingdom (2 Tim.
+4:18).

 For it is only right for me to feel this way about you all, because I have you in my heart, since both in my imprisonment and in the defense and confirmation of the gospel, you all are partakers of grace with me.